SWF Great Debate: Artificial Intelligence is Better Than the Real Thing

 Yumi Stynes

-Yumi Stynes hosts a national radio show on the KiiS network, The 3pm Pickup, and has written a series of guidebooks, including Welcome to Consent, which was named one of the New York Public Library's top 50 books of 2021.
+Yumi Stynes hosts a national radio show on the KiiS network, The 3pm Pickup, and has written a series of guidebooks, including Welcome to Consent, which was recently named one of the New York Public Library's top 50 books of 2021.
 In spite of her history of TV presenting, Yumi is now best known for Ladies, We Need to Talk, which has been a cult podcast since it first dropped in 2017, spawning its own book and numerous ‘book’ clubs where women get together and unpack what they've heard after each new episode.
 If she dies tomorrow, she'll be glad that she got to co-write the definitive guidebook on what to do when you get your period.

 Tracey Spicer